Peter Salmon and Eveline Lubbers / Undercover Research Group,

 This article is here to help those who have been targeted in the past to identify individuals who should be investigated further, and should not be seen as the most up-to-date understanding of undercover police tradecraft.

 Profiles of undercovers mentioned in this article can be found here.
-Some details taken from undercovers yet to be publicly exposed.
+Some material has been based on profiles of undercovers yet to be publicly exposed.